alex-h4cker/validation-js/README.md

 Escaping
 -
 exit security
-Escaping refers to the process of securing output data by removing unwanted data to prevent it from being seen in code.
+Escaping refers to the process of securing output data by removing unwanted data to prevent it from being seen in code

 Functions

     URLEncoder.encode